armand-sauzay/armand-sauzay/README.md

 I'm a software developer from 🇫🇷 currently living in San Francisco. 🇺🇸

-I have been working in Data Science/ML roles in Europe and North America.
+I have been working in Data Science/ML roles in Europe and North America and did my graduate studies at UC Berkeley. 🐻

 I am currently working on Machine Learning projects at [Turo](https://turo.com/). 🤖

 If you'd like to chat more, feel free to contact me.
 You can find me on:
 <p align="center">